DeroLuna/dero-miner/README.md

 # AstroBWTv3 Dero Miner by DeroLuna

-A new optimized AstroBWTv3 Dero Miner.
+A new optimized AstroBWTv3 Dero CPU Miner.

 Сurrently available only on Linux.